Product Strategy Choices: Pursuing Explicit Priorities as a Product Team

 Considering the holistic nature of an effective Product Strategy, you want to look at the four key pillars of Product Strategy:

-The Capabilities needed to manifest the idea, create the value, and differentiate yourself from other players.
+- The Capabilities needed to manifest the idea, create the value, and differentiate yourself from other players (Part of the "Winning Choices" win on your "Playing Field"

 The Key Pillars of Product Strategy and the relation to Product Vision